tliddle1/TwentyFortyEightEnvironment/README.md

 If you want to have an agent use the game, create an instance of Game
     Functions that can be called on Game() print_matrix()
-    -will print what the current game matric looks like. take_action()
+    -will print what the current game matrix looks like. take_action()
     -when given an integer from 1-4 inclusive it will make that move 1 - up